 As advances in law technology revolutionize today’s legal landscape, the role of the legal professional has evolved.
 The automation of legal processes has prompted lawyers, paralegals, legal secretaries, and other legal professionals to become proficient at an ever-increasing array of word processing, spreadsheet, telecommunications, database, presentation, and legal research software.
 Law technology has impacted every aspect of the legal field, from law firm and corporate practice to courtroom operation and document management.

 In law firms, electronic billing (“e-billing”) is gradually replacing traditional paper invoices.
 Technology has also become an important legal marketing tool and new law firm websites, and legal blogs spring up daily in cyberspace.

 Electronic case management has also changed how documents are handled.
 Firms are now storing voluminous case files electronically and employing databases to track, edit, search, distribute, and archive documents.

 Bickel & Brewer, a Dallas-based law firm, illustrates the extent technology has changed legal processes.
-“We image virtually everything that comes into the office…every single piece of paper, even a note…then we send the images to our 24-hour staff in India,” says William Brewer, III, the firm’s co-founder and co-managing partner.
+“We image virtually everything that comes into the office…every single piece of paper, even a not then we send the images to our 24-hour staff in India,” says William Brewer, III, the firm’s co-founder, and co-managing partner.
 This system helps organize all firm data and provides a constant universal backup to the firm’s onshore docketing system.

 Technology is equally important in corporate legal departments.
-According to Outside Counsel’s 2007 In-House tech survey, more companies are leveraging technology as a key strategic asset.
-Computer programs exist for almost every corporate function, including filing trademarks and patents, tracking directors' stock holdings, preparing budgets, tracking subsidiary data, creating organizational charts and monitoring outside counsel fees.
+Computer programs exist for almost every corporate function, including filing trademarks and patents, tracking directors' stock holdings, preparing budgets, tracking subsidiary data, creating organizational charts, and monitoring outside counsel fees.